benzione/CiValue/README.md

 # Retail
-As part of my consulting to CiValue (http://www.civalue.com/) I wrote this code.
+As part of my consulting to Startup dail with retails I wrote this code.

 The models are from: